Logo

 On 5 May 1956, Lynden Pindling married Marguerite McKenzie, of Long Bay Cays in Andros, at St Ann's Parish on Fox Hill Road in Nassau.

-Lynden Pindling was later given a clean bill of health by his doctors and returned to his post-Prime Minister work as lawyer.
+Lynden Pindling underwent a ten-week course of radiation treatment at Johns Hopkins Hospital's Oncology Center in Baltimore, and was given a clean bill of health, after which he returned to his post-Prime Minister work as lawyer.

-Lynden Pindling's body was finally laid to rest at St Agnes Cemetery on Nassau Street in a mausoleum.
+Lynden Pindling's body was laid to rest at St Agnes Cemetery on Nassau Street in a mausoleum.